CharsetMC/Charset/README.md

     }

     dependencies {
-        deobfCompile "pl.asie.charset:Charset:0.4.2.1"
+        deobfCompile "pl.asie.charset:charset:0.5.0.119"
     }

-Feel free to replace 0.4.2.1 with the Charset version you want to use and "api" with the module you want to include.
+Feel free to replace 0.5.0.119 with the Charset version you want to use.
+You can also use ":api".
 To include multiple modules, just copy the "deobfCompile" line multiple times to match.